syncfusion-content/wpf-docs/wpf/DoubleTextBox/Appearance-and-Styling.md

 The `DoubleTextBox` control [Foreground](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.control.foreground?view=netframework-4.8) can be modified based on the value of the control.
 The following are the foreground for `DoubleTextBox` control.

-* Positive foreground - We can add and change a positive color to the value of `DoubletextBox` by setting the [PositiveForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~PositiveForeground.html) property and it will be applied when the `Value` is positive.
+* Positive foreground - We can add and change a positive color to the value of `DoubleTextBox` by setting the [PositiveForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~PositiveForeground.html) property and it will be applied when the `Value` is positive.
 The default color of `PositiveForeground` is `Black`.

-* Negative foreground - We can add and change a negative color to the value of `DoubletextBox` by setting the [NegativeForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~NegativeForeground.html) property and it will be applied when the [ApplyNegativeForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ApplyNegativeForeground.html) property is `true` and the `Value` is negative.
+* Negative foreground - We can add and change a negative color to the value of `DoubleTextBox` by setting the [NegativeForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~NegativeForeground.html) property and it will be applied when the [ApplyNegativeForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ApplyNegativeForeground.html) property is `true` and the `Value` is negative.
 The default color of `NegativeForeground` is `Red`.

-* Zero foreground - We may add and change a zero color to the value of `DoubletextBox` by setting the [ZeroColor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ZeroColor.html) property and it will be applied when the [ApplyZeroColor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ApplyZeroColor.html) property is `true` and the `Value` is zero.
+* Zero foreground - We may add and change a zero color to the value of `DoubleTextBox` by setting the [ZeroColor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ZeroColor.html) property and it will be applied when the [ApplyZeroColor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ApplyZeroColor.html) property is `true` and the `Value` is zero.
 The default color of `ZeroColor` is `Green`.

 {% tabs %}